BeatriceMbamba/Bioinfo-pipeline/README.md

 ## Description
 This project contains a simple bioinformatics pipeline created to demonstrate version control, collaboration, and reproducible research practices.
-It will simulates basic bioinfoirmatucs steps such as quality control checks and variant analysis.
+It will simulates basic bioinfoirmatics steps such as quality control checks and variant analysis.

 ## Dependencies
 This pipeline requires the Python 3.14 or higher.